+The (V)-PCF may create an RFSP Index to be applied to disaster inboud roamers based the disaster roaming registration indication provided by the AMF and, if available, on the subscribed RFSP Index.

 The (V-)PCF may register to the BSF as the PCF that handles the AM Policy Association for this UE.
 This is performed by using the Nbsf_Management_Register operation, providing as inputs the UE SUPI/GPSI and the PCF identity.